fabiosenracorrea/dynamodb-provider/readme.md

   - `create`: A create operation (see the `create` method for more details).
   - `erase`: A delete operation (see the `delete` method for more details).
   - `validate`: A condition check (ensures certain conditions are met before applying other operations).

-In this example:
-- A new order is created with status `pending`.
-- The `orders` count on the user is incremented by 1 using an atomic operation.
-- A condition is checked to ensure the order status is still `pending` before committing the transaction.

 - SingleTable Schema -> Partition+Entity